 Indian Health Service The Federal Health Program for American Indians and Alaska Natives

-Indian Health Service Media Statement Regarding Health Care Programs at Nooksack
+Indian Health Service Updates Regarding Health Care Programs at Nooksack

-American Indians and Alaska Natives who are eligible for health care through Medicare or Medicaid are encouraged to seek care from the Sea Mar Community Health Centers at 4455 Cordata Parkway in Bellingham, WA, located 13 miles from the tribe's current health center.
-Sea Mar can be reached at 360-671-3225.
+American Indians and Alaska Natives who are eligible for health care through Medicare or Medicaid are encouraged to seek care from the Sea Mar Bellingham Medical Clinic at 4455 Cordata Parkway in Bellingham, WA, located 13 miles from the tribe's current health center.
+Sea Mar Bellingham can be reached at 360-671-3225.

 Patients who do not have medical insurance, Medicare or Medicaid may seek medical care at their nearest tribal facility.
 Contact IHS Portland Area Office, Purchase/Referred Care representative, Peggy Ollgaard at 503-414-5598 before seeking care from a provider.
 If you have a medical emergency, please dial 911.